Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :returns: Whether shutting down succeeded.
    :rtype: Bool

-.. function:: DumpStart(file, raw) -> Bool
+.. function:: DumpStart(file: FilePath, raw: Bool) -> Bool

-   Start dumping packages into the specified file.
+   Start dumping packages into the specified file. *Only available on a node built with the network_dump feature.*

    :param FilePath file: The file to dump packages into.
    :param Bool raw: Whether it should dump the raw packages.